pkindt/WirelessEye/README.md

 # Preqrequisites #
 To perform WiFi-based sensing using WirelessEye, you need
 - A Raspberry PI 4B with Nexmon firmware (see below)
 - A Linux PC or Laptop (e.g., Linux Mint)
-      - the GNU C compiler (GCC)
+- The GNU C compiler (GCC)
 - GNU make
 - QT library version 5
 - One or multiple standard WiFi APs to create some WiFi signals to capture

 # Installation in a Nutshell #
 To install WirelessEye, please follow the following steps.
 Note that your Raspberry Pi also needs to be prepared, if it is not already running Nexmon (see next section).